Uiop3385/CommandHandler/README.md

 # CommandHandler
 An Arduino library that turns the serial monitor into a CLI, with an Arduino IoT Cloud integration.
+If this library was of any use for you, please consider starring it!

 **Features:**
 - Register commands with **descriptions**, **argument limits**, and **custom argument types** (INT, FLOAT, STRING).